Wix vs Shopify — Which is Better?

 WordPress is also a good option for selling online (particularly when used in conjunction with WooCommerce); however, to get the best ecommerce setup with WordPress, we usually recommend investing in some developer support.
 Check out our Shopify vs WordPress comparison, our Wix vs WordPress comparison and our Squarespace vs WordPress comparison for more insights on how WordPress stacks up against popular hosted ecommerce solutions.

 For merchants looking to create an extremely ‘bespoke’ store, Webflow is worth a look – this rather unique platform gives you a huge degree of control over the design of your store, and access to a wide range of animations too.
-You can read our Webflow review here (our Webflow vs Wix, Webflow vs Shopify and Squarespace vs Webflow comparisons may also be of interest).
+You can read our Webflow review here (our Webflow vs Wix and our Webflow vs Shopify comparisons may also be of interest here.)

 Finally, you could also consider using online marketplaces like Amazon, eBay or Etsy to build your online store.
 Although these kinds of platforms work in a very different way to hosted website builders like Wix and Shopify, thanks to their existing (and very large) userbases, they can provide a very effective way to sell products online.